samizdatco/ms2-2019/students/isabel/references.md

 Call number: EZB-TNS-11254913

-The author finds that he efficient markets hypothesis should be extended by a theory that takes in account insights from behavioral finance and frames markets as a human-made biological ecosystem, including the Darwinist and evolutional tendencies therein.
-He coins this theory as the adaptive markets hypothesis.
-The adaptive markets theory states that humans make best guesses based on trial and error – and in that sense are fallible not only in their approach itself but also in the process of selecting a better approach.
+The author taps into the discussion on the efficient markets hypothesis, by arguing that the hypothesis should be extended with insights from behavioral finance.
+Andrew Lo frames financial markets as human-made biological ecosystems, including the Darwinist and evolutional tendencies therein.
+The author coins this theory as the adaptive markets hypothesis.
+This theory claims that, rather than decisions rationalized by a pre-determined set of rules, market participants make best guesses based on trial and error.
+In that sense, markets are fallible: not only in their approach itself but also in the process of selecting a better approach.
 This book provides an interesting context as the efficient markets theory is key to the concept of index-investing.

 **Subjects:**